Principles for Food Preservation in 2023

 Grab your own FREE copy of my Garden Growing Guide.
 It’s fully customizable to your growing zone and can be printed or used digitally.
 Happy Gardening!

-14 thoughts on “Principles for Food Preservation in 2023”
+14 thoughts on “Principles for Food Preservation”

 1. Just shared with another blogger that when I first started working as a Nutritionist, we were taught that canned foods are unhealthy.
 This could be true in some cases.
 It wasn’t until later in one of my Nutrition classes that my professor explained why canning is so important for long-term food supply.
 She claimed that without canning or food preservation, people all over the world would go hungry and possibly die.